root-project/root/docbook/users-guide/Geometry.md

 the new location is different, two actions are possible according to the value of `change`:

--   `change = kFALSE` (default) – the modeller does not change the current state but just inform the caller about this change.
+-   `change = kFALSE` (default) - the modeller does not change the current state but just inform the caller about this change.

--   `change = kTRUE` – the modeller will actually perform a new `‘Where am I?’ `search after finding out that the location has changed.
+-   `change = kTRUE` - the modeller will actually perform a new `‘Where am I?' `search after finding out that the location has changed.
 The current state will be actualized accordingly.

 Note that even when performing a normal search on the current state